BurtonAlgorithms/weMessage/README.md

 The weMessage source code is separated into four modules.
 Compilation instructions for the Android app and weServer are included in the ``README`` files of their perspective module folders.

 If you have any ideas, language translations, design or user interface changes, code cleaning or refactoring, or improvements you would like to make, please feel free to contribute by submitting a pull request!
 Any help is welcome and greatly appreciated.
-If you want to help manage this repository or assisting with leading weMessage's development, please send an email to <a href="mailto:business@wemessageapp.com">business@wemessageapp.com</a>.
 If you would like to report a bug or submit a crash report, open a <a href="https://github.com/RomanScott/weMessage/issues">new issue</a>.

 Do note that the source code is largely undocumented.
 If you wish to add documentation to the source code, feel free to do so!